AOEpeople/aoe_technology_radar/README.md

 Therefore, run `npm run build:scripts` and commit the results in dist_scripts.

 To make it more robust the script will be executed on commit.

+## Note
+The CHT Technology Radars are built starting from the [AOE Tech Radar content](https://www.aoe.com/techradar/index.html).
+If you want to build your own Technical Radar you may want to have a look at [AOE Tech Radar GitHub repository](https://github.com/AOEpeople/aoe_technology_radar).